fvaleri/strimzi-debugging/sessions/006/README.md

 	Topic: t0	Partition: 2	Leader: 1	Replicas: 1,0,2	Isr: 1,0,2
 ```

-If there are only 1 node with storage issue, please go through the same process for the specific node.
+If there is only 1 server with storage issue, please go through the same process for the specific node.